bcgov/bcgovr/README.md

 ### Usage

-Auto-populate a new R-based data analysis or package project directory, including all of the [required bcgov items](https://github.com/bcgov/BC-Policy-Framework-For-GitHub/blob/master/BC-Gov-Org-HowTo/Cheatsheet.md), with `analysis_skeleton` or `package_skeleton`:
+Auto-populate a new R-based open source data analysis or package project directory, including all of the [required bcgov items](https://github.com/bcgov/BC-Policy-Framework-For-GitHub/blob/master/BC-Gov-Org-HowTo/Cheatsheet.md), with `analysis_skeleton` or `package_skeleton`:

 ``` r
 library(bcgovr)